FinweLtd/doc-livesync-all/docs/articles/resolution.md

 We can also see that the image does not look as sharp as our original cube face, although they are both 1024 pixels wide images.
 Why is that?
 We must remember that we have *added* 5 more cube faces - much more information - without increasing pixel resolution ie. the amount of detail the image can hold.
-In addition, we have changed the projection, and actually halved the vertical resolution from 1024 px to 512 px.
+In addition, we have changed the projection, and halved the vertical resolution from 1024 px to 512 px.

 Since we can see the difference with our own eyes, there must be a way to also *measure* it.
 Both images are 1024 pixels wide, so obviously simple pixel resolution does not contain enough information to describe the difference.
-We must move on to spacial resolution (image clarity), ie. somehow take into account the amount of pixels *per length unit*.
+We must move on to spacial resolution (image clarity), and somehow take into account the amount of pixels *per length unit*.
-But on screen, both images are scaled to match with our column width, so they have the same width in pixels both in file and on screen.
-We must go deeper.
+But on screen, both images are scaled to match with our column width, so they have the same width in pixels both in file and on screen!
+We must dig deeper.

 Consider that four cube faces (front, right, back, left) cover 360 degree spin at the horizon level.
 This means that one cube face must cover 90 degrees field-of-view horizontally (360/4=90).